abd2220/Weather-Forecast/README.md

 ## Project Overview
 This project demonstrates real-time weather forecast data streaming as part of a Big Data Engineering pipeline.
 Weather data is ingested, processed, and visualized to provide actionable insights.
 The project simulates real-world data processing scenarios, focusing on data engineering tools and techniques suitable for high-volume data streams.

->Note: This pipeline was designed in CentOS 6.5.
+>Note: This pipeline was implemented in CentOS 6.5.

 ## Project Objectives
 - Stream real-time weather forecast data to a Kafka topic.